 Swift’s statement about the midterm elections has come at a moment when her political silence was becoming more costly to her than any potential backlash.

-The president is searching for a replacement for Nikki Haley, who announced she'll be leaving the job soon, but Ivanka later poured cold water on speculation that she would take the spot.
+The president is searching for a replacement for Nikki Haley, who announced she'll be leaving the job soon.

 From free books to editing pictures, this is how you hack the internet